5 Major Benefits of Adopting an Effective Project Portfolio Management and PMO Initiative

 #5 Enable Repeatable Success

 We mentioned how important it is to prove the value of the PMO to all stakeholders.
 One of the best ways to do this is to demonstrate how the PMO creates an environment that leads to repeatable and predictable project success.
 While not discounting the skills of the PMO leadership, the essence of an effective PMO is providing a process framework and technology infrastructure that allows you to continuously meet your business objectives.
-Repeatable success is gained by establishing best practices and proven project management methodologies and enforcing their use throughout the organization.
+Repeatable success is gained by establishing best practices and proven project management methodologies and enforcing their use throughout the organisation.
 You need to be able to leverage the processes and lessons learned from previous projects and capturing this information in the project repository.
 This allows you to not only use past data, but also real-time data to continually improve your project operations and results.
-In this way, you will be seen as a proactive, not reactive organization.
-Finally, you need to ensure that you have a single version of the truth to enforce consistency in evaluating past projects and guiding the prioritization and execution of future projects.
+In this way, you will be seen as a proactive, not reactive organisation.
+Finally, you need to ensure that you have a single version of the truth to enforce consistency in evaluating past projects and guiding the prioritisation and execution of future projects.